eevee/eev.ee/content/2018-06-21-cheezball-rising-drawing-a-sprite.markdown

 Objects are defined in their own little chunk of RAM called OAM, for _object attribute memory_.
 They're also made up of tiles, but each tile can be positioned at an arbitrary point on the screen.

 OAM starts at $fe00 and each object takes four bytes — the y-coordinate, the x-coordinate, the tile number, and some flags — for a total of 160 bytes.
-There are some _curiosities_, like how the top left of the screen is (8, 10) rather than (0, 0), but I'll figure out what's up with that later.
-(I suppose if zeroes meant the upper left corner, there'd be a whole stack of tile 0 there all the time.)
+The coordinates are offset such that (8, 16) is the top-left of the screen, which both allows all zeroes to mean "no object" and allows for objects to be drawn partially offscreen.

 Here's the fun part: I can't write directly to OAM?
 I guess???
 Come to think of it, I don't think the manual explicitly says I can't, but it's _strongly implied_.
 Hmm.
 I'll look into that.
 But I didn't at the time, so I'll continue under the assumption that the following nonsense is necessary.